Jordan-Dennis/Miyake/Plan.md

 A class could work quite well here. `set_model` would let me chose the `.hd5` file to get the model from. `set_data` would let me chose the data set and the rest could be done using the functions above.

 There is already bloat and I want to simulate more or less all of the cases so I might as well use a double nested `for` loop.

+#### Another Goal
+ - I might try and webscrape the data from the `github` repository so that I do not need to go through the trouble of downloading it.